-Theme Class number of times Description Frequency domain 1 Desire of Description formation is introduced analysis 1 Basics of Fourier transformation is introduced.
-Modeling of structure - soil 1 Equation of motion of SR model is introduced and the integration method of system and time 1 the equation in time domain is explained. domain analysis Exercise of linear Small groups of students are exercised in elastic modeling of structures and seismic response 2 linear response analysis in time domain and frequency domain. analysis mear response analysis in time domain and frequency domain.
-Prediction of ground motion by empirical 3 Empirical Green's function method is introduced to predict large earthquakes Green's function 5 based on observed small earthquakes. method Seismic analysis 2 Seismic analysis method of layered half-space based on equivalent method of soil 2 linearization method is introduced.
-Nonlinear seismic Nonlinear modeling of structures and the integration and iterative methods of analysis method of 2 the nonlinear equation of motion in time domain are introduced. structures the nonlinear equation of motion in time domain are introduced.
+Course Topics Theme Class number of times Description Frequency domain 1 Basics of Fourier transformation is introduced. analysis 1 Modeling of structure - soil 1 Equation of motion of SR model is introduced and the integration method of system and time the equation in time domain is explained. domain analysis Exercise of linear Small anoung of students are even ised in electic modeling of structures and seismic response 2 Small groups of students are exercised in elastic modeling of structures and analysis linear response analysis in time domain and frequency domain.
+Prediction of ground motion by empirical 3 Empirical Green's function method is introduced to predict large earthquakes Green's function based on observed small earthquakes. method Seismic analysis 2 Seismic analysis method of layered half-space based on equivalent method of soil linearization method is introduced.
+Nonlinear seismic Nonlinear modeling of structures and the integration and iterative methods of analysis method of 2 Nonlinear modeling of structures and the integration and iterative methods of structures the nonlinear equation of motion in time domain are introduced.
 Exercise of nonlinear Small groups of students are exercised in the prediction of ground motion seismic response 3 generated by a specified seismic fault and the nonlinear response analysis of analysis structures and foundation.
 1